littlepretty/VirtualTimeKernel/README.md

 ## Experiments with Virtual Time
 Under `test_vtmininet` there are two experiments using [iperf3](https://github.com/esnet/iperf):

-* `vtmn_fidelity.py` will run a network with string topology and test TCP throughput between 2 hosts.
+* `vtmn_fidelity_tcp.py` will run a network with string topology and test TCP throughput between 2 hosts.
+* `vtmn_fidelity_udp.py` will run a network with string topology and test UDP throughput between 2 hosts.
 * `vtmn_freeze_iperf.py` runs similar string-topo network and freeze emulation periodically.

 More tests are on the way: